 “We confirm our capability to remove these grains with multiple quality checks throughout the milling process up through finished product testing so that our millers can confidently produce a gluten-free oat product that meets FDA standards.
 This includes testing individual samples from each production lot of our finished product.
 Only if each of those samples in the product lot passes analytical testing can the lot be released from the mill.

 “Our milling expertise is unparalleled and is how we’ve been able to turn oats into Quaker oats.
 As is always the case, the quality of our products and the safety of our consumers is our number one priority.
 We take this seriously.
 It’s that care and attention to detail that we believe has helped earn us the trust of consumers for all these years.”

 I also independently tested gluten-free Quaker Oats for hidden gluten with my Nima Sensor, and Nima returned with a smiley face (no gluten found).

 Are the Oats Used to Make Cheerios Safe?

-First, it’s important to note that the Canadian Celiac Association (CCA) recommends that people with celiac disease or gluten sensitivity do not consume Cheerios, even if they’re labeled “gluten free,” due to concerns about the potential levels of gluten in each box, and due to General Mills’ unwillingness to be fully transparent in its testing methods.
+However, despite the gluten-free label, the Canadian Celiac Association (CCA) recommends that people with celiac disease or gluten sensitivity avoid Cheerios, even if it’s labeled gluten-free, due to (a) concerns about potential gluten in each box, and (b) due to what it says is General Mills’ unwillingness to be fully transparent in its testing methods.

-Cheerios uses optically- and mechanically-sorted commodity oats, but that isn’t what concerns most people.
-Most concerning is that General Mills does not properly test each batch to ensure all boxes are free from gluten.
+Cheerios uses commodity oats, but that isn’t what concerns most people.
+Most concerning is that General Mills has been accused of not properly testing each batch to ensure all boxes are free from gluten.
 You can read more about the baffling testing process in this article by the Gluten-Free Watchdog.

 On top of it all, the gluten-free community grew wary of Cheerios long ago after gluten made its way into nearly two million boxes, which General Mills recalled in 2015.
 The company blamed it on “human error.”